 \Pulsatile quality; duration 4-72 hOurs; Unilateral location; Nausea/vomiting; Disabling intensity.

-For definite or possible migraine diagnosis by International Headache Society criteria as applied by a neurologist. ‡For definite migraine diagnosis by International Headache Society criteria as applied by a neurologist.
+For definite or possible migraine diagnosis by International Headache Society criteria as applied by a neurologist.

 Participants were derived from a primary care setting but evaluated by a neurologist to determine the diagnosis of migraine.